+Updated in 2022!
 I love tiny places - but will my stomach love being on a houseboat?
 And it's not just any houseboat.
 It's the Amsterdam Houseboat Museum!

 I am absolutely obsessed with tiny places and spaces with plenty of hidden nooks and crannies.
 Folding camping gear, hidden drawers in RVs, nifty gadgets for organizing luggage - these are just a few of my favourite things!
 So it only made sense that I visited Amsterdam's Houseboat Museum at Prinsengracht 296K.
 Visiting a houseboat is like the Disneyworld of organization and I couldn't wait to check out how every square foot of space is used to the max.